Tanja Berlin Bio

-Over the last couple of years I have slowed down on my national and international seminar teaching trips as I was finding I did not have enough time to design new embroideries and I was getting very tired with the constant preparing to travel and travelling.
+Over the last couple of years I have slowed down on my national and international seminar teaching trips as I was finding I did not have enough time to design new embroideries and I was getting very tired with the constant preparing to teach and travelling.
 I am teaching more on-line classes which allows me to stay home and be with my husband and my fluffy dogs.

 In 2015 I set up an Etsy store to sell some or embroidery kits, you may have seen my site if you are a visitor to Etsy: https://www.etsy.com/ca/shop/TanjasHandEmbroidery

 And just in case you wondered if I am still doing adventurous things, I sure am.
 Since being in Canada I have hiked the West Coast Trail, I have learned to downhill ski, been on a 10 day canoe trip in Wells Gray provincial park.
 Been back country hiking and camping with the dogs and enjoyed kick-sledding with my Old English Sheepdogs.

 I am now involved in dog agility – training my two Old English Sheep dogs and doing competitions.

 i want to continue to design new hand embroidery designs that are fun to work and a pleasure to view and develop more on-line classes.

 I hope you find things that you love to do and if working some of my designs is part of your enjoyment I will be very happy as I have had fun designing them for you to work.

 Thanks for reading,

 The Goldwork Sampler was featured in the Embroiderer’s Association of Canada magazine ‘Embroidery Canada’ and the passing design and heart design featured in the Inspirations Embroidery Magazine by Country Bumpkin Publications.
 The Goldwork Sampler instructions are now free on my website, I also carry a kit of supplies for the sampler.